Learning Video Generation for Robotic Manipulation with Collaborative Trajectory Control: Introduction

-We conduct extensive experiments on the challenging Bridge V2 dataset~\cite{walke2023bridgedata} and demonstrate that RoboMaster outperforms prior trajectory-controlled video generation methods in both visual quality and trajectory accuracy.
-We also validate its robustness in in-the-wild scenarios.
-Our key contributions are summarized as follows:
+We conduct extensive experiments on the challenging Bridge dataset~\citep{walke2023bridgedata} and demonstrate that RoboMaster outperforms prior trajectory-controlled video generation methods in both visual quality and trajectory accuracy.
+Further evaluations on RLBench~\citep{james2020rlbench} and SIMPLER~\citep{li2024evaluating} benchmarks validate its effectiveness for robotic action planning.
+Our contributions are as follows:

-1) We propose a novel collaborative trajectory control framework that effectively models robotic manipulation by decomposing the interaction phase into sub-phases, enabling video generation to function as an interactive simulator for producing high-quality robotic data.
+1) We introduce a collaborative trajectory framework that models robotic manipulation by decomposing the interaction phase into sub-phases, enabling video generation as an interactive simulator for high-quality robotic data.
+We also contribute a high-quality 21k video–trajectory dataset from Bridge.

 2) Our design combines collaborative trajectories with mask-based object embeddings, allowing for more intuitive user annotation and significantly enhancing user interactivity.